 Believe it or not, the context of your resume makes a dramatic difference in the way a would-be employer sees you as a prospective employee.
 Writing in a formal yet personable tone shows the employer that you’re not a robot, and in addition to being professional, you have personality.
 Instead of providing bland sentences and pre-selected job descriptions, tweak the sentences to give them spice.
 For example, try writing “I have gained knowledge and expertise working at the zoo, and I hope that I will be able to use my skills in my new profession,” instead of just writing: “I worked at a zoo”.
 See what we did there?

 2. A little embellishment never hurt anybody

-4. Break up the paragraphs
+4. Break up with long paragraphs

-6. Achievements matter
+6. Achievements unlocked

 Employers are looking to hire people who have the necessary credential and experiences.
 Are you the professional they need?
 One of the essential resume tips is to highlight every achievement you have accomplished during your career if you want to receive an interview invitation.
 Always describe your academic accomplishments, your work experiences, your talents and your skills tailored to the job description you’re applying for.